 2. Manage inventory

-You’ve probably seen barcodes being used for inventory management purposes.
+You’ve probably seen barcodes along with MRP software being used for inventory management purposes.
 However, they come with the following limitations:

 a.
 Limited scope for storing information